XMostafaNashaatX/XMostafaNashaatX/README.md

 # Hi there, I'm Mostafa Nashaat 👋

 I'm a **Data Science & Artificial Intelligence** student at **Zewail City University of Science and Technology** (Expected June 2026).
-I have a strong foundation in machine learning, statistical analysis, and full-stack web development.
-I create data-driven, innovative solutions and love turning complex problems into actionable insights.
+I have a strong foundation in machine learning, statistical analysis, and full-stack development.
+Skilled at collaborating in a Computer Science environment and proficient in data processing and data visualization tools.
+Passionate about building innovative, data-driven solutions with a deep understanding of statistics.

 <p align="center">
   <a href="https://www.linkedin.com/in/mostafa-nashaat-32b7b4215/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn" /></a>